-Compared to the flat electricity pricing, the objective of ELD is to minimize the total power costs, which consists of the charges for power consumed and the additional operating costs due to shifting of loads, if any.
-In this paper, we assume that the rolling units can be scheduled freely, and there¡¯re no additional operating costs due to shifting of loads.
-In this context, the rolling production arranged in off-peak periods is encouraged and that in on-peak periods is deprecated to implement the peak load shifting.
-At the same time, the idle time should be allocated in the periods with high price as far as possible.
-In addition, we should know that the scheduling on fixed jobs are not always optimal, so the scheduled jobs, which means the rolling units generated by hot rolling batch scheduling, should be created with association to their operation time.

-Finally, the problem is turned into optimal scheduling for minimizing the power costs that determined by batch scheduling solution and the job-shop scheduling solution under specified electricity pricing, while the traditional objective that smoothing the changes between adjacent slabs should not be ignored to ensuring the product quality.
+Compared with flat electricity pricing, the objective of ELD under TOU pricing is to minimize total power cost, including charges for power consumed from shifting loads.
+In this paper, we assume that rolling units can be scheduled freely, therefore no operating costs from load shifting are included.
+Consequently, rolling production is encouraged during off-peak periods and discouraged during on-peak periods.
+In addition, we should know that the scheduling on fixed jobs are not always optimal, so the scheduled jobs, which means the rolling units obtained by hot rolling batch scheduling, should be created and associated to their operation time.
+Finally, the problem is turned into optimal scheduling for minimizing the electricity costs that determined by batch scheduling solution and job-shop scheduling solution under specified electricity pricing, while the traditional objective that smoothing changes between adjacent slabs should not be ignored to ensure product quality.

-\subsection{mathematical formulation}
+\subsection{Mathematical formulation}

-As in literature \cite{jia2013multi}, the basic model of the HRBSP can be interpreted as a Price Collecting Vehicle Routing Problem (PCVRP), which is an extension of VRP that well-known as an NP-hard problem.
-In the PCVRP model, it can be considered that each rolling unit is a vehicle within limited capacity and each slab is a customer that can be visited at most once.
-Suppose that there are n slabs to be scheduled into m rolling units, the objective of the problem is to determine m routes (rolling units) to minimize the total distance traveled (penalties caused by jumps between adjacent slabs).
+We interpret the basic model of the HRBSP as a Vehicle Routing Problem (VRP), which is a classical combinatorial optimization problem.
+In the model, it can be considered that each rolling unit is a vehicle within limited capacity and each slab is a customer that should be visited at most once.
+Suppose that there are $n$ slabs to be scheduled into $m$ rolling units, the objective of the problem is to determine $m$ routes (rolling units) to minimize the total distance traveled (penalties caused by jumps between adjacent slabs).

-Considering the relationship between the slab processing sequence and the power costs under TOU pricing as shown in Fig. \ref{fig:3}, the HRPSP can be formulated as a variant of PCVRP, in which the notations are defined as follows: